steven-midgley/project_one/README.md

 ## Project Overview

-This project focuses on analyzing flight behavior patterns using a comprehensive dataset sourced from Kaggle and the OpenSky API.
-By examining various aspects of flight data, including departure and arrival times, flight durations, delays, and other relevant variables, we aim to uncover meaningful patterns and correlations that can provide insights into airline operations.
+This project is part of an advanced data analysis boot camp, where we aim to explore and analyze flight behavior patterns using datasets from Kaggle and the OpenSky API.
+Our objective is to uncover significant patterns and correlations in the data that could potentially assist airlines and stakeholders in making informed decisions.

-Our primary goal is to identify trends that can assist airlines and stakeholders in optimizing flight schedules, improving operational efficiency, and enhancing passenger experience.
-Through data analysis techniques such as statistical analysis, and data visualization, we hope to reveal insights that can lead to actionable recommendations for decision-makers in the aviation industry.
+Through this analysis, we will develop insights that highlight trends and anomalies in flight behavior, which can be valuable for optimizing operations, enhancing safety protocols, and improving customer satisfaction.
+This project serves as a practical application of our data analysis skills, demonstrating the techniques and methodologies we have learned throughout the boot camp.

-By leveraging advanced analytics, this project aspires to contribute to the ongoing efforts to enhance the effectiveness and reliability of air travel, ultimately benefiting both airlines and their passengers.
+We are excited to share our findings and hope they contribute to the ongoing conversation in the aviation industry about data-driven decision-making.

 ---